parides55/capitals-quiz/README.md

   - This page contains all the instructions, not only how to play the quiz, but generally how to use and what to find in the whole webpage.
   - All the instructions are very simply written and to make it easier to distinguish them they are presented with a little flag icon bullet point.
-  - Also, all the buttons of the game are shown as they are illustriated in the game instead of been described to be easier for the user to identify them.
+  - Also, all the buttons of the game are shown as they are illustriated in the game, instead of been described, so it's easier for the user to identify them.

 <img src="images/instructions-page-optimized.jpg">